Analysts in computer forensics perform critical positions on cybersecurity and investigative teams.

 Computer forensics may be a stressful profession since you often need to retrieve evidence immediately during a police chase, and suspects can be technologically savvy.

-On the other hand, the data forensics profession is in a rapidly growing sector with a wide range of work opportunities.
+On the other hand, the data forensics profession is a rapidly growing sector with a wide range of work opportunities.
 Among the digital forensics positions available are those as a forensic data scientist or a cyber forensic investigator.

 If you want to exploit your technical expertise to its full potential to keep the public secure, a lucrative career in forensic computing is for you.